aisling-mol/Fire-and-Water-Sound-Synthesis-Through-Capacitive-Sensing/README.md

 ## About
 I was inspired by Bonnie Eisenman and Harvest Zhang's Mug Music project https://github.com/bonniee/mug-music, and wanted to try it out for myself!

 This is an interactive instrument based on capacitive sensing circuitry, generating a unique soundscape via the ChucK software.

-I have uploaded scripts and a video demonstrating the set up of the system.
+I have uploaded scripts here and a video demonstrating the set up of the system (and it in action with some friends) can be found via [this Google Drive](https://drive.google.com/drive/folders/1Sr7eF6cWzx5qDGKK4oz78ET9LEGjpTQ4?usp=drive_link).

 <details>
   <summary>📁 Project Overview (click to expand)</summary>